eric-brechemier/within/README.md

 Access the space with given name.

-The space function can be called to run code in the space:
+The space function can be called to run code in the space.
+It returns the result of the callback, if any:

     var space = within( "example.org/module1" );

-    space(function( publish, subscribe, get, set ) {
-      // run code in the space "example.org/module1" });
+    // run code in the space "example.org/module1" var value = space(function( publish, subscribe, get, set ) {
+      var result;
+      ...
+      return result;
+    });

 which is equivalent to:

-    space( "example.org/module1", function( publish, subscribe, get, set ) {
-      // run code in the space "example.org/module1" });
+    // run code in the space "example.org/module1" var value = within( "example.org/module1", function( pub, sub, get, set ) {
+      var result;
+      ...
+      return result;
+    });

 The space has four methods which are the same functions provided as